No Man's Sky: Gameplay

 Through exploration, the player is credited with units, the main in-game currency, by scanning planets, alien bases, flora and fauna in their travels.
 If the player is first to discover one of these, they can earn additional units by uploading this information to The Atlas, as well as having their name credited with the discovery to be seen by other players.
 Players have the opportunity to rename these features at this point within limits set by a content filter.
 No Man's Sky can be played offline, but interaction with The Atlas requires online connectivity.

 The player must ensure the survival of the Traveller, as many planets have dangerous atmospheres such as extreme temperatures, toxic gases, and dangerous storms.
 Though the player can seek shelter at alien bases or caves, these environments will wear away at the exosuit's hazard protection module and can kill the Traveller.
 Thus the player must collect resources necessary for survival.
 By collecting blueprints, the player can use resources to craft upgrades to their exosuit, multitool, and spacecraft to make survival easier, with several of these upgrades working in synergistic manners to improve the survivability and capabilities of the Traveller.
 Each of these elements have a limited number of slots for both upgrades and resource space, requiring the player to manage inventories and feature sets, though the player can either gain new slots for the exosuit or purchase new ships and multitools with more slots.
 The player may also buy additional slots for his starship or use storage augmentations.
-Many features of the exosuit, multitool, and spacecraft need to be refueled after prolonged use, using collected resources as a fuel source.
+Many features of the exosuit, multitool, and spacecraft need to be refuelled after prolonged use, using collected resources as a fuel source.